IchanP/L3-DateConverter/README.md

 ### How to install

 1. Clone this repo
-2. Run npm install to install the required dependencies
+2. Run `npm install` to install the required dependencies
 3. `npm run dev` to start the development server
-4. Open `http://localhost:5173` in your browser
+4. Open the URL that Vite provides, likely: `http://localhost:5173`, however it may vary.

+### Using the application

+// TODO write this section

-### Contributing
+## Contributing

 If you wish to contribute to the project follow the below steps: